At a Glance

 This is definitely black bear territory, so be sure to use proper food storage and bear avoidance techniques.
 I personally saw two bears in two days along this trail!
 It’s not a bad idea to make noise and avoid startling them (I was hiking solo and probably too quietly).

 Bear canisters aren’t required on this route but aren’t a bad idea anyway.
 See this guide to using bear cans to learn more.
-If not using one you should absolutely hang your food properly.
+If not using one you should absolutely hang your food properly, which is harder than it seems.
 Devil’s Creek and Roland Creek campsites do NOT have food boxes.

 Mosquitoes and bees can be a real nuisance along this trail.
 I had trouble with them in both my campsites.
 Bring bug repellent!